Beverley Simpson is an organizational consultant specializing in people, teams, and systems development in health care agencies.

 Beverley Simpson, RN, MSc, CMC, works closely with organizational leaders seeking innovative solutions to complex practice and organizational issues.

 Bev has an extensive health care background.
 Her broad experience in nursing staff, management, education and project leadership roles, a University of Toronto joint appointment, and a wide-ranging network of collegial relationships sustain her practice and lifelong learning.
 She has developed expertise in understanding complexity models and influencing complex adaptive systems, and gained knowledge in the development and application of many leadership and team performance tools including Appreciative Inquiry, Myers Briggs Typing Inventory, Kouzes and Posner’s Leadership Practices suite of tools, Kolb Learning Styles, Thomas Kilmann Conflict Styles Inventory, and others.
+In 2020 Bev was inducted into the Canadian Academy of Nursing as an inaugural Fellow.

 Bev earned a MSc from the University of Toronto, a BScN from McGill University, and certification in key human and organizational development models including: